Get your fall started with these pumpkin whoopie pies with caramel and boozy ganache!

 - Preheat the oven to 350 degrees F. Line a baking sheet with a silicone mat or parchment paper.

-- Mix together the flours, baking powder, baking soda, salt and spices together.
-Whisk lightly to remove any clumps.
+- Mix together the flour, baking powder, baking soda, salt and spices together.
+Whisk lightly to remove clumps.

 - In a separate bowl, mix together the remaining pumpkin cake ingredients until well combined.
-Add the wet ingredients to the flour mixture and mix until combined and no lumps are present.
+Add the wet ingredients to the flour mixture and mix until no lumps are present.

-- Take a tablespoon and scoop out two tablespoons of the batter and place on a baking sheet. flatten.
+- Scoop out two tablespoons of the batter and place on a baking sheet.
+Flatten.
 You should be able to fit about 9 large whoopie pies or 14 smaller ones on a baking sheet.
 Use a finger moistened with water to smooth out the tops of the pies.
 Alternatively, you may pipe out the pies using a plain tip.

 - Bake for about 14 - 18 minutes or until light and springy (my oven runs very hot and I found that the original minimum of 12 minutes to still be not nearly enough time).
 Take out and allow to cool completely.

 - While the cakes bake, make the ganache.
-On a double boiler, add the chocolate and pepper.
+Over a double boiler, add the chocolate and pepper.
 Mix together as the chocolate melts.
-Add the bourbon to the heavy cream and stir.
-Slowly add the bourbon and heavy cream mixture.
+In a seperate bowl, add the bourbon to the heavy cream and stir.
+Slowly add the bourbon mixture to the chocolate mixture.
 (Note: warmed heavy cream mixes better and creates a better consistency than chilled or room temperature cream).
 Set aside to cool to room temperature.
 Store in the refrigerator to firm slightly - about 20 mins.